taw00/howto/howto-dashes.md

 The Various Methods of Inserting Special Characters
 ---------------------------------------------------

-1. Googling it and then cut-n-pasting from Wikipedia or some such.
+1. Googling the character and then cut-n-pasting it from Wikipedia or some such.
 Not recommended but it works in a pinch.
 2. Using your application's "Insert Special Character" functionality (usually in some menu).
 Works okay for one-off needs, but (a) many applications don't have this capability, (b) the selection is limited, (c) it works differently for each application.
 3. Typing `&` codes in a document that is HTML- or Markdown-formatted.
 Or in any text field that supports Markdown.
 It's a hack unless you are "coding" that document.
 When I am entering a comment in some forum, I want to insert these characters in a more natural way.
 4. Unicode Input Method (using `[CRTL][SHIFT]U`, then `the code`).
 This is almost universal and is well worth learning, but the codes are hard to remember, even for the most basic characters.
 So, learn this, but the next method is more constructive for writers in an everyday setting.